survivejs/webpack-book/manuscript/developing/01_getting_started.md

 You can execute this kind of scripts through `npm run` and you can use the command anywhere within your project.
 If you run the command without any parameters (`npm run`), it gives you the listing of available scripts.

 T> If you want to run multiple commands concurrently, see the [concurrently](https://www.npmjs.com/package/concurrently) package.
 It has been designed to allow that while providing neat output.

-## Webpack output plugins

-There are multiple plugins to make the webpack output easier to understand and more convenient:

-- [webpackbar](https://www.npmjs.com/package/webpackbar) has been made especially for tracking build progress.
-- `webpack.ProgressPlugin` is included out of the box and can be used as well.
-- [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal-based dashboard over the standard webpack output.
-If you prefer clear visual output, this one comes in handy.
-- [test-webpack-reporter-plugin](https://www.npmjs.com/package/test-webpack-reporter-plugin) abstracts webpack's internals to make it easier to write your own reporters.

 ## Conclusion